bruhmastir/library/docs/aerodrome/al-maktoum/gmc.md

 *(See 4.1)*
 ### 2.9.3 Runway 12 departure taxi procedures
+When departing from 30:
+- aircraft taxiing from stands S289-S313 shall be instructed to taxi via Z5/Z6 and W to holding point V4.
+- aircraft taxiing from stands S340-S348 and S440-S448 shall be instructed to taxi via Z, W7 and W to holding point V4.
+- aircraft taxiing from stands S324-S332 and S401-S410 shall be instructed to taxi via Z7/Z8, Z, W7 and W to holding point V4.
+- aircraft taxiing from stands S420-S425 shall be instructed to taxi viz Z9, Z, W7 and W to holding point V4.
-When departing from 12, aircraft taxiing from passenger apron (stands 1A to 26) shall be instructed to taxi via A and A2 to holding point B2.
+- aircraft taxiing from stands G100-G108 shall be instructed to taxi via Z11, Z, W7 and W to holding point runway V4.

-Aircraft on the cargo apron (stands 50 to 62) shall be instructed to taxi via Z8, A8 and B to holding point B2.
+- aircraft taxiing from Apron G shall be instructed to taxi via Z12 and W to holding point runway V4.

 !!! warning
-      Westbound traffic flow on B must be avoided between B14 and B11, as this blocks the exit taxiways from runway 12.
+      Westbound traffic flow on V must be avoided, as this blocks the exit taxiways from runway 12.

 *(See 4.4)*